Quantum X bio

 |Adaptive slicing||For surface refinement and improved shape accuracy|

-Control and monitor the system using the Quantum X bio front panel touch screen, the graphical user interface (GUI).
+Control and monitor the system with the Quantum X bio front panel touchscreen.
 It guides you to a successful print in just a few steps.
 Select your print project, then load your substrate and start printing.

 |Stage control in x, y and z direction||Move the stage to any position on the substrate to define your print area|